Righting Civil Wrongs

 “The last comment the man made was, ‘You’re not going to live forever,’” Smith says.
 “That’s the limit most of these small communities face and these companies know it.”

 Under Title VI of the Civil Rights Act of 1964, agencies that get federal money can’t discriminate on the basis of race.
 Discrimination doesn’t have to be intentional; it includes any decision that has an unjustified, unequal impact on a particular racial group.

 One state agency that draws from federal coffers is the Alabama Department of Environmental Management, which gave a permit to the owners of Stone’s Throw to operate the landfill.

-Communities saddled with undue pollution have just one option: file a complaint with the U.S. Environmental Protection Agency, which the Smiths and their neighbors did.
+Communities saddled with undue pollution have just one option to enforce the Civil Rights Act: file a complaint with the U.S. Environmental Protection Agency, which the Smiths and their neighbors did.
 Should the EPA find discrimination, it could withhold money from ADEM until the department forces Stone’s Throw to clean up its act.

 Agency rules say the EPA must determine whether or not there’s discrimination within 180 days of receiving a complaint.
 Residents of Tallassee have been waiting 12 years.

 Earthjustice has sued the EPA for failing to investigate whether the landfill in Tallassee violates residents’ civil rights.
 As part of the same lawsuit, Earthjustice is also fighting on behalf of communities in Flint, Michigan; Pittsburg, California; Beaumont, Texas; and Chaves County, New Mexico, where EPA discrimination complaints have languished for as long as two decades.